shaloo/desc/docs/source/docs/gsg.rst

 |product_name| are REST based interfaces that require API specific encoded request inputs and return JSON-encoded responses.
 Standard http response codes and verbs are used to implement |product_name|.

-This guide helps you get a quick overview of how Puttshack Cloud APIs can be used to develop web and mobile applications meant for Puttshack customers that are accessible as online service offerings.
+This guide helps you get a quick overview of how Puttshack Cloud APIs can be used to develop digital products for Puttshack customers that are accessible as online service offerings.
 In addition, these APIs can also be utilized to create an administrative dashboard or internal apps meant for internal use, by sales and marketing teams.
 The administrative interface can be used to track customer transactions, analyze service usage patterns, identify gaps in offerings as well as customer experience levels, response times and more.

 .. contents:: Getting Started
      :local: